 Does Popcorn make you Fart?

 The simple answer to that question is yes, it can.
-Popcorn is high in fiber which can cause gas which has to be expelled!
-As well as the fiber when you eat popcorn you tend to swallow air which can also lead to farting.
+Popcorn is high in fiber which can cause gas that has to be expelled!
+As well as the fiber, when you eat popcorn, you tend to swallow air which can also lead to farting.

 Let’s take a closer look at both the good and the bad things that popcorn can do to your stomach.